Broken User Authentication

 Automated Tools

-Security testing tools can be employed to scan web applications and APIs for authentication vulnerabilities.
-These tools can simulate various attack vectors, such as brute force and credential stuffing.
+Security testing tools can scan web applications and APIs for authentication vulnerabilities and simulate various attack vectors, such as brute force and credential attacks.

 Code Reviews